Deon Meyer

-Deon Godfrey Meyer is a South African thriller novelist, writing in Afrikaans.
-His books have been translated into more than 20 languages.
+Deon Godfrey Meyer is a South African thriller novelist, writing primarily in Afrikaans.
+His works have been translated into 28 languages.
 He has also written numerous scripts for television and film.

-Life and career
+Early life and education

-Meyer was born on 4 July 1958 in Paarl.
+Deon Meyer was born in Paarl, South Africa.

 He matriculated in 1976 at the Schoonspruit High School in Klerksdorp.
-He studied at Potchefstroom University for Christian Higher Education where he studied for a BA with English and History as majors.
+He then attended Potchefstroom University for Christian Higher Education, where he gained a BA with English and History as majors.
 He later obtained an honours degree at the University of the Free State.
-He was a long-time resident of historical coastal resort of Melkbosstrand where he wrote most of his novels.